Madff386/Machine-Learning/README.md

 ## predict

 ## rand initialise weights
+Randomly initialises the weights for one layer
+ - input: l_in - input nodes for that layer, l_out - output nodes for that layer
+ - output: w - matrix of weights
+ - functions called: none

 ## sigmoid
 Computes the sigmoid function
  - Input: z
  - Output: g
+ - Functions called: none
 ## sigmoid gradient
 Computes the gradient of the sigmoid function
  - Input: z